xf8b/ats-job-book/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug to help us improve the program
+about: Report a bug to help me improve the program
 title: ''
 labels: bug
 assignees: xf8b